 In This Article

 In beauty, there's a new novelty ingredient pushed to the forefront of the industry practically every single day, with each new formula lauded better and more innovative than the last.
 While we're all for trying something new, there's something to be said about sticking with an old favorite.
 Enter vitamin E, which is popular in both oil and capsulated forms.

 The ingredient has long been incorporated into skincare products, promising hydrating, antioxidants, and protective benefits, but what does it really do?
-We posed that very question to an expert to see what concrete, science-backed results we can expect when using vitamin E for our skin.
+We posed that very question to a few experts to see what concrete, science-backed results we can expect when using vitamin E for our skin.
 Below, Jennifer L. MacGregor, MD, of Union Square Laser Dermatology; Dr. Raymond Schep, the Chief Chemist of Colonial Dames Co. and Member of the CA Association of Toxicologists; celebrity esthetician Renée Rouleau; and Dr. Lamees Hamdan, CEO and Founder of Shiffa explain the many vitamin E benefits (and a few drawbacks).

 - Type of ingredient: Barrier booster.